 - Gift letters and source of gift funds.

 - Divorce decrees/legal separation agreements.

 - Lease agreements.

 - Member's explanation of derogatory credit.

 - Verification of source of funds for any large amounts deposited into the member's account within the past 60-90 days.

 - Occupancy statements.

 - Details of member's employment history.

-- Third-party field review appraisal for loan amounts > \$2,000,000.
+- Third-party field review appraisal or a second full URAR, with interior and exterior inspections, is required for loan amounts > \$2,000,000.

 - AMGC underwriters reserve the right to request any additional documentation needed to evaluate the insurance application.